Tin Tin Deo in E

 Voice Leading

-The bass line moves through E to D (descending whole step), D to C (descending whole step), C to B (descending half step), B to C# (ascending whole step), C# to F# (ascending perfect fourth), F# to F (descending half step), F to E (descending half step), E to A (ascending perfect fourth), A to D (ascending perfect fourth), D to C# (descending half step).
+The bass line moves through E to D (descending whole step), D to C (descending whole step), C to B (descending half step), B to C# (ascending whole step), C# to F# (ascending perfect fourth), F# to F (descending half step), F to B (ascending tritone), B to E (ascending perfect fourth), E to A (ascending perfect fourth), A to D (ascending perfect fourth), D to C# (descending half step), C# to A (descending major third), A to D (ascending perfect fourth), D to G (ascending perfect fourth), G to C (ascending perfect fourth), C to B (descending half step), B to E (ascending perfect fourth), E to G (ascending minor third), G to C# (ascending tritone), C# to F# (ascending perfect fourth).
 A half-step bass movement creates a strong leading-tone pull that demands resolution.
-The predominantly stepwise bass motion creates smooth, connected voice leading.
-When the progression loops, the bass returns from C# to E by minor third.
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
+When the progression loops, the bass returns from F# to E by whole step.

 Scales for Improvisation